FabricMC/fabric/README.md

 - Essential features such as registry synchronization and adding information to crash reports.
 - An advanced rendering API designed for compatibility with optimization mods and graphics overhaul mods.

-Also check out [Fabric Loader](https://github.com/FabricMC/fabric-loader), the (mostly) version independent mod loader that powers Fabric.
-Fabric API is a mod like any other fabric mod which requires Fabric Loader to be installed.
+Also check out [Fabric Loader](https://github.com/FabricMC/fabric-loader), the (mostly) version-independent mod loader that powers Fabric.
+Fabric API is a mod like any other Fabric mod which requires Fabric Loader to be installed.

 For support and discussion for both developers and users, visit [the Fabric Discord server](https://discord.gg/v6v4pMv).

 ## Using Fabric API

-To use fabric api, download Fabric API from [Curseforge](https://www.curseforge.com/minecraft/mc-mods/fabric-api) or [GitHub Releases](https://github.com/FabricMC/fabric/releases).
+To use Fabric API, download it from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/fabric-api) or [GitHub Releases](https://github.com/FabricMC/fabric/releases).

 The downloaded jar file should be placed in your `mods` folder.

 ## Getting Started With Development

-To setup a Fabric development environment, check out the [fabric example mod](https://github.com/FabricMC/fabric-example-mod) and follow the instructions there.
-The Example mod should already include Fabric API.
+To setup a Fabric development environment, check out the [Fabric example mod](https://github.com/FabricMC/fabric-example-mod) and follow the instructions there.
+The example mod already depends on Fabric API.

 To include all of Fabric API in a mod development environment, add the following to your `dependencies` block in the gradle buildscript:

-**Groovy DSL**
+### Groovy DSL

 ```groovy
 modImplementation "net.fabricmc.fabric-api:fabric-api:FABRIC_API_VERSION"
 ```

-**Kotlin DSL**
+### Kotlin DSL

 ```kotlin
 modImplementation("net.fabricmc.fabric-api:fabric-api:FABRIC_API_VERSION")
 ```

-Individual modules from Fabric API may be resolved via the `fabricApi` extension in loom for a smaller dependency footprint:
+Individual modules from Fabric API may be resolved via the `fabricApi` extension in Loom for a smaller dependency footprint:

-**Groovy DSL**
+### Groovy DSL

 ```groovy
 // Make a collection of all api modules we wish to use
 Set<String> apiModules = [